 It doesn’t matter what workspace you have to work with, it’s what you do with it that counts.
 Think differently about the layout of your office to give employees more choice of space to work from with a mixture of environments to cater for different tasks.
 Flexible workplaces are the answer.

-Having alternative spaces which takes you away from the desk can literally shift focus and boost productivity.
+Having alternative spaces which take you away from the desk can literally shift focus and boost productivity.
 Moveable walls and desks can create flexible workspaces and change a meeting room into a social hub.
 Turn your office into much more than a place to come and work to engage employees on more than one level.

 Often overlooked, lighting can be a simple way to help employees stay focused, feel inspired and prevent depression.
-Offices with lots of windows and good access to natural light can embrace should paint walls with natural colour to reflect light around the room.
+Offices with lots of windows and good access to natural light can embrace should paint walls with natural colours to reflect light around the room.

 Create calm and serene spaces with blues and greens.
 Boost moods with oranges and yellows.
 You can read more in our article How Does Colour Impact on Workplace Productivity?